Zammitti Law, PLLC

 Elder Law

 Although long term medical considerations can happen at any time, more commonly it is a slow progression of health decline in our later years.
 If you or someone you know needs assistance with some activities of daily living (ie. walking; feeding; dressing/grooming; toileting; bathing; transferring), then an assessment of personal and asset protection should be done.
-While you find the best care for your loved one, we analyze any existing long term care insurance benefits and guide you through Medicaid planning to cover the potential costs.
-FREE Discussion
+While you find the best care for your loved one, we analyze any existing long term care insurance benefits and guide you through the best asset protection planning options prior to an application for Medicaid.

 Probate/Trust Administration